Adapted Growth

 Anybody can pitch features and benefits.
 But asking great discovery questions is what separates the “getting by” salespeople from the truly successful.

-After that, ask them to roleplay a situation where you say no to the sale.
-See how they respond.
-This can give you an idea of whether they’re the kind of salesperson always looking for only the best-fitting clients or the type that will try to close every sale, no matter how good the fit is.
+This can give you an idea of whether they’re the kind of salesperson who looks for only the best-fitting clients or the type that will try to close every sale, regardless of how good the fit is.
 It will also let you know how they handle conflict in a sales situation.

 Pay Attention to the Details